VTimofeenko/overlay-maintain-tools/README.md

 * Generate a README like this.
 * Look up a package in remotes and tell if a new version is available.
+* Look up a package on [repology.org](https://repology.org) and show the newest known versions.

 # Getting started